-Promotional codes are alphanumeric strings that online stores offer to encourage purchases on their website.
+Promotional codes are alphanumeric strings that online stores offer to encourage purchases on their website and are typically associated with an overarching promotional marketing strategy.
 The discount associated with a promo code can apply to individual products or an entire order.

 The discount can either be a percentage or a specific dollar amount.
 Promo codes also provide customers with free shipping or gift-wrapping.
 This marketing strategy essentially gives customers yet another reason to buy your products.